Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Exclusive processes involving TDA s to lowest order accuracy

 \ei

 We would like to attract the attention of the reader to a possible controversy in the normalization of the proton helicity $\uparrow$ state (and hence of the nucleon DA $\phi^N$) first reported in Ref.~\cite{Ji:1986uh}.
-It was considered by different authors \cite{Brooks:2000nb,Thomson:2006ny} (see particularly the discussion in Sec.~III.C of Ref.~\cite{Thomson:2006ny}).
-A dedicated study in Ref.~\cite{Knodlseder:2015vmu} has confirmed the consistency of the conventions employed by V.~Chernyak.
-Throughout our analysis we relay on this latter set of conventions.
+It was considered by different authors~\cite{Brooks:2000nb,Thomson:2006ny} (see particularly the discussion in Sec.~III.C of Ref.~\cite{Thomson:2006ny}).
+A dedicated study in Ref.~\cite{Knodlseder:2015vmu} has confirmed the consistency of the conventions employed by V.~Chernyak~\cite{Chernyak:1987nv} (see also Ref.~\cite{Stefanis:1987vr}).
+Throughout our analysis we rely on this latter set of conventions.